neo-technology/neobench/README.md

 # Warning: Pre-Release State!

 Please note that this is not yet stable.
-I intend to change the variable prefix from `:` to `$` to match cypher, and there may be changes to the command line options.
+Specifically the command line option naming is likely to change, as is the default workload.

 Please do not compare benchmark results from different versions of this tool until - at the earliest - version 1.0.0.